ILABUTK/how-to-communicate-with-your-professors/README.md

 #### 9. **Do not make the same mistake**
 If you make a mistake and I help you correct it, try not to repeat the same error.
 For instance, in LaTeX, one should use ``some text'' instead of "some text" to ensure proper quotation formatting.
 Saddly, I have to do this for a paper,  just hours ago.

+#### 10. **A Deadline Means a Deadline**
+Meeting deadlines is one of the most critical traits I expect my students to develop.
+Do not ask for an extension just hours before the deadline, nor request a few extra hours—it raises questions about the quality of work you could produce in such a short time.

+Building a good reputation takes weeks, months, or even years, but it can be damaged in a single instance when you fail to meet expectations.
+You will no longer be seen as someone **"who delivers on time."** As I often say, everyone starts with a 100% ``trust score.`` Each instance of missed expectations reduces that score, and it is incredibly difficult, if possible at all, to regain a perfect score once it has been diminished.

+#### 11. **Do not wait till the last minute**
+See #10.